NilPointer-Software/bdfd-wiki/src/guides/slashCommands.md

    - Visit [Discord Developer](https://discord.com/developers/applications) official website and select your bot application.
    - Click hamburger icon `≡` on top-left of the website and choose `OAuth2` tab.
    - In `OAuth2` tab, click `URL Generator` sub-tab.
-   - Choose `bot` & `application.commands` in scope part and desired bot permissions.
+   - Choose `bot` & `application.commands` in scopes and desired bot permissions.
    - Copy the generated url below and invite your bot into your server.

 - Method #2
    - Open BDFD app and select your bot.
    - Press `Add invite bot to server` button in dashboard tab.
-   - Click `Edit invite link scopes` and enable *"Slash commands"* if it disabled.
+   - Click `Edit invite link scopes` and enable *"Slash commands"* if its disabled.
    - Now, go back & press *"Add your bot to your server"*
    - Finally, invite the bot into your server.